-Smiles Deputy Director, Georgi Opreanu is responsible for the facility, helped by administrative assistant Ligia Mitra and superbly assisted on site by permanent Social Assistant, Rebeca Mariscas.
+The two-storey building provides excellent accommodation for 12 residents and the Equipped Disability Wing is a first for the region.
+Currently, Simona Tosity, a member of the Smiles Executive Management Team is responsible for managing the facility, and assisted on site by permanent Social Assistant, Rebeca Cenan.
 The facility has specialist trained loving staff to provide quality supervision and care to the highest standard possible.

 Operating costs of such a facility are, as you might imagine, very high as the standard of care required for the Residents and Day visitors has high demands, so doesn’t come cheap.

 Please consider supporting the running costs with a monthly donation or special Fund-Raiser.
 Every contribution makes a huge difference to an elderly resident or Day-Visiting child in need of help.

 The Operating Costs for JFL 2 – Disability Centre average £3,920 / $5,100 per month.